AnaFilipaMartelo/Challenge5/README.md

-# CFinancial Planner for Emergencies
+# Credit Union Financial Health Analysis Tools

-The Financial Planner for Emergencies is a powerful tool designed to help you effectively manage your finances and plan for unforeseen circumstances.
-This application serves as your personal financial assistant, allowing you to visualize and evaluate your current savings to determine if you have sufficient reserves for an emergency fund.
+This project provides a set of financial analysis tools designed to help credit union members evaluate their financial health and plan for the future.
+The tools include a financial planner for emergencies, allowing members to assess their monthly budgets and determine if they have enough reserves for an emergency fund.
+Additionally, there is a financial planner for retirement that forecasts the performance of members' retirement portfolios using historical price data and Monte Carlo simulations.
+The prototype application showcases these tools and empowers members to make informed financial decisions

 ---